 Expert Tip | Try it out with a colleague.
 Create a legit project you might have your students research, for instance.
 Then use Slack to communicate with them on it for 1 week.
 That way you get used to the platform and all its idiosyncrasies.

-And more importantly, you don't look like a total boob in front of your kids, lol.
+And more importantly, you don't look like a total idiot in front of your kids, lol.

 Author of that timeless American classic, To Kill a Mockingbird, Harper Lee once told us (through the mouth of Atticus Finch, of course) that in order to understand someone, you have to 'climb into his skin and walk around in it.'

-Not only will this make us a more tolerant, empathetic society, it's a great brainstorming tool, too ;-)
+Not only will this make us a more tolerant, empathetic society, but it's also a great brainstorming tool, too ;-)